 Sign in to the AWS Management Console and open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/.

-In the CloudFront console, update your distribution to include your domain name as an alternate domain name in the Alternate Domain Names (CNAMEs) field.
-For more information, see Listing, Viewing, and Updating CloudFront Distributions.
+In the CloudFront console, use the steps below to update your distribution to include your domain name as an alternate domain name in the Alternate Domain Names (CNAMEs) field.

 In the CloudFront console, on the General tab for your distribution, confirm that the status of your distribution has changed to Deployed.
 If you try to use an alternate domain name before the updates to your distribution have been deployed, the links you create in the following steps might not work.